 Rule Number 4 – Analytics

 Similar to the domain name and hosting, do this yourself.
-Make sure you set up the google analytics under your own name and not the web designers, otherwise you will forever be locked out and dependant on the web designer for your website analytics.
+Make sure you set up the Google Analytics under your own name and not the web designers, otherwise you will forever be locked out and dependant on the web designer for your website analytics.

 Rule Number 5 – Back Up